13th SUNDAY IN ORDINARY TIME (Cycle B)

 God created humans to be immortal and to live forever in fellowship with the Divine Creator.
 God did not make death, as the First Reading tells us.
 Death entered the world through the devil's envy and because of Adam and Eve's sin of rebellion (Wis 1:13; 2:23-24).
 A consequence of our original parents' fall from grace was that sin broke humankind's immortal tie with God.
 The human soul remained immortal, but the loss of divine grace meant the gates of Heaven were closed to humanity, and the curse of physical suffering and death reigned until the coming of the Redeemer-Messiah.
 The promised Davidic Messiah's mission was to break the power of sin and death over humanity and reopen Heaven's gates (CCC 536, 1026).

-We sing in thanksgiving for the promise of the gift of our salvation in today's Responsorial Psalm: "I will praise you, Lord, for you have rescued me."
+In today's Responsorial Psalm, we sing in thanksgiving for the promise of the gift of our salvation: "I will praise you, Lord, for you have rescued me."
 God has declared victory over death and has "brought us up from the netherworld" of Sheol (abode of the dead), from "the pit" of death into which Jesus descended after His physical death to redeem those imprisoned there.
-In this context, the psalm reveals its prophetic meaning in proclaiming what God did when he raised Jesus after he tasted death and what He will also do for us.
-Reciting this psalm, we should rejoice as disciples of the Lord, as we acknowledge Jesus as our defender and Savior.
+In this context, the psalm reveals its prophetic meaning in proclaiming what God did when he raised Jesus after he tasted death and what He will do for us.
+Reciting this psalm, we should rejoice as disciples of the Lord as we acknowledge Jesus as our defender and Savior.
 Even if we suffer, either because of sin in the world or persecution in defending Christ, we have confidence that our Lord will not abandon us to the grave.
-Instead, our mourning will be turned into gladness when we enter into the heavenly kingdom of our Lord and Savior, Jesus Christ, to live in perfect union with the Most Holy Trinity.
+Instead, our mourning will be turned into gladness when we enter the heavenly kingdom of our Lord and Savior, Jesus Christ, to live in perfect union with the Most Holy Trinity.

 In today's Gospel, we read about Christ's dominion over the forces of physical death as He called a little girl to arise from death and restored a woman to her community.
 The same Greek word Jesus used to command the child to "arise" from death also appears in Scripture to describe His Resurrection.
-The two stories in the Gospel reading point to Jesus's authority and power as God's supreme prophet and divine Messiah.
-The stories point to the promise that everyone will be restored body and soul and raised from death when Christ returns to call all the dead to "arise" at His Second Advent (1 Thess 4:13-18).
+The two stories in the Gospel reading emphasize Jesus's authority and power as God's supreme prophet and divine Messiah.
+The stories point to the promise that Jesus will restore everyone, body and soul, and raise them from death when He returns to call the dead to "arise" at His Second Advent (1 Thess 4:13-18).
 As Jesus told Martha of Bethany, "I AM the resurrection and the life; whoever believes in me, even if he dies, will live, and everyone who lives and believes in me will never die" (Jn 11:25-26).

 The First Reading Wisdom 1:13-15; 2:23-24 ~ God created Man to be Immortal